sofiabsilva/100-days-of-code/log.md

 ### Day 76: July 15, 2018
 #### :mortar_board: Learning & Building

 **Today's Progress:** Done with Day 5 of #JavaScript30 - Flexbox and JS image Gallery!
 Just added some over effects. https://codepen.io/Tubbie/full/WKrpPR.
-Started watching the Day 6 video - Ajax Type Ahead with fetch().
+Started Day 6 video - Ajax Type Ahead with fetch().

 **Thoughts:** This one was pretty cool.
-I managed to do a few things myself before watching the whole video and some of it was correct hahah
+I managed to do a few things myself before watching the whole video and some of it was correct hahah From Day 5 to Day 6 it's like night and day on difficulty level for me.
+It's the hardest one yet as I have never worked with Ajax or Json...
+But it's cool, I will need to find other resourses to really learn this, as I'm just not getting it right now.